-Organics such as food and yard waste are one of the largest waste streams entering the Dane County landfill, at over one-third of all incoming materials.
-To recycle these resources, Dane County Waste + Renewables has partnered with Purple Cow Organics to compost organic materials diverted from the landfill.
-County staff work with businesses, haulers, municipalities, and residents to coordinate collection services and drop off materials at Purple Cow’s facilities.
+At over 30%, Organics such as food and yard waste are one of the largest waste streams entering the Dane County landfill.
+To recycle these resources, Dane County Department of Waste + Renewables has partnered with Purple Cow Organics to compost organic materials diverted from the landfill.
+Learn more below about how residents can participate!

 In partnership with host municipalities, the Dane County Department of Waste + Renewables is collecting food scraps from FREE residential drop-off locations across Dane County for composting at Purple Cow Organics.